open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 order to be secure, as described in
 [setting up certificates](#setting-up-certificates).

-> For detailed exporter configuration, please see the
+> For detailed exporter configuration, see the
 > [exporter README.md](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/README.md).

 ```yaml